 SAS doctors are a diverse group with regards to their level of knowledge, clinical skills, training, performance and needs - both educational and career wise.
 Many SAS doctors have extensive postgraduate qualifications and are Members and Affiliate members of the College.

 A significant number are working clinically at a very senior level and have the expertise and ability to take responsibility for patients themselves, without consultant supervision, under certain circumstances.
 These circumstances need to be considered and agreed on an individual basis.

 The ability to work autonomously depends upon the training and experience of the SAS Doctor, the range and scope of their clinical practice, and evidence of satisfactory practice reviewed at annual appraisal.
-However all Specialty doctors and Associate Specialist are still responsible to a named Consultant Psychiatrist.
+However all Specialty and Specialist Doctors are still responsible to a named Consultant Psychiatrist.

-Despite not being in a training grade, Specialty doctors are required to actively engage in continued professional development activities (CPD) both internally and externally to their organisations, as defined by the College.
+Despite not being in a training grade, Specialty and Specialist Doctors are required to actively engage in continued professional development activities (CPD) both internally and externally to their organisations, as defined by the College.
 Similarly to Consultant Psychiatrists they are subject to annual appraisal reviews and revalidation via the General Medical Council (GMC).

 What do SAS Doctors do?

 Whilst a great portion of SAS Doctors time is directed towards patient care (clinical duties), they too may fulfil senior leadership and management roles, within their organisations as well as nationally.
 Additionally SAS doctors engage in the following activities: